-We have focused on expanding the scope and enhancing the structure of our distribution channels, particularly in the global space.
+We have focused on expanding the scope and enhancing the structure of our distribution channels.
 We have agreements with carriers that have a combined base of approximately two billion wireless network subscribers.
 We have entered into content distribution agreements with mobile operators around the world to foster growth in digital music.
 We are seeking to better align our business models with the business drivers of our partners, creating commercial models that allow us to participate in customer acquisition, retention and lifetime-value creation of the consumer.
-Examples of this approach are new access-based models which bundle music with services or devices such as TDC's "Play" and Nokia's "Comes With Music."
+Examples of this approach are new access-based models which bundle music with services or devices such as SingTel's AMPed as well as Vivo and Vodafone's music subscription services.